Package Leaflet: Information for the User

 Factors that increase your risk of a blood clot in a vein

-Your risk of developing a blood clot is small, but some conditions increase the risk.
+The risk of having a blood clot with Yira is small, but some conditions increase the risk.
 Your risk is higher:

-Your risk of developing a blood clot increases the more conditions you have.
+The risk of developing a blood clot increases with the number of conditions you have.

-Long flights (more than 4hours) may temporarily increase your risk of a blood clot, especially if you have any of the other risk factors listed.
+Long-distance air travel (more than 4 hours) may temporarily increase the risk of a blood clot, especially if you have any of the other risk factors listed.

-It is essential to inform your doctor if you have any of the conditions listed above, even if you are unsure.
-Your doctor may decide that you should stop using Yira.
+It is essential to inform your doctor if you suffer from any of the above conditions, even if you are not sure.
+Your doctor may decide that you should interrupt the use of Yira.

-If any of the conditions listed above change while you are using Yira, for example, a close relative experiences a blood clot without a known cause or you gain a lot of weight, inform your doctor.
+If any of the above conditions change while you are using Yira, for example, a close relative experiences a thrombosis without known cause or you gain a lot of weight, inform your doctor.

 BLOOD CLOTS IN AN ARTERY